My Hero Academia: The Top 10 Quirks You Don’t Want

 Manga Fukidashi | Quirk: Comic

 In addition to having an extremely limited usability, Comicman‘s Quirk has some major drawbacks.
 For instance, if he uses his “ability” too much, he can get a sore throat.
-But we would be remiss not to remind you of the most unusual aspect of Comicman- his head.
+But we would be remiss not to once again remind you of the most unusual aspect of Comicman- his head.

 This means your thoughts aren’t private, and you can never get away with muttering some clever insult under your breath without being caught.
 Your thoughts can never be your own and you run the risk of exposing your deep dark thoughts or insults any time you think about them.
 Not to mention that his lack of a face means that he is completely expressionless, save for his visible thought words and onomatopoeia.